 How about spending half of your marketing budget and still getting the same amount of traffic from Google Shopping you used to have?

 Cost per Click, widely known as CPC is a popular phrase in paid digital marketing especially Google Adwords.
-And “how to reduce CPC?” is probably one of the most frequently asked questions about the paid search.
+And “how to reduce CPC?”
+Is probably one of the most frequently asked questions about the paid search.

-There are some effective tactics that are popular to reduce your CPC rate, and you’ll probably find them on every article that is talking about CPC tips.
+There are some effective tactics that are popular to reduce your CPC rate, and you’ll probably find them in every article that is talking about CPC tips.
 But these tactics can backfire if they are not used in a systematic order.

 In this article, we’ll walk you through the entire process focused only on reducing your CPC for Google Shopping Campaign in a way that doesn’t negatively affect your incoming traffic.

-Google Shopping algorithm is designed in a way that, it ranks up the relevant ads on top.
+Google Shopping algorithm is designed in a way that, ranks up the relevant ads on top.
 Your keywords should be extremely relevant to your ad.
 It will lead you to have a good quality score which is directly related to reducing the CPC.